Schedule, syllabus and examination date

 Candidates at the Faculty of Educational Sciences should apply through Studentweb

-The number and duration of meetings are at least 3 two-hour meetings per semester.
+The seminars have a meeting frequency of least three two-hour meetings per semester.

 Completed obligatory elements in the research seminar (please see above).